openmpf/openmpf.github.io/docs/docs/OpenID-Connect-Guide.md

 4\.
 Create a new realm:

 - Create a new realm using the drop down box in upper left that says "master".
+- Use the realm name you entered and the gateway IP address from step 1 to set Workflow Manager's `OIDC_ISSUER_URI` environment variable to: `http://<docker-gateway-ip>:9090/realms/<realm-name>`

 5\.
 Create the client that Workflow Manager will use to authenticate users: